 Scottish Tattie Scones

 In Ireland they are called fadge or potatoes scones, but we just call them tattie scones (tattie is our abbreviation for potato).
-A full Scottish breakfast for vegetarians can contain some or all of the following:

 - baked beans

-- grilled tomatoes
+- grilled (broiled) tomatoes

 What do you like to have for a lazy Sunday breakfast?